-Comfrey is LIKELY UNSAFE for anyone when taken by mouth.
+Side Effects & SafetyWhen taken by mouth: Comfrey is LIKELY UNSAFE for anyone when taken by mouth.
 It contains chemicals (pyrrolizidine alkaloids, PAs) that can cause liver damage, lung damage, and cancer.
-The FDA has recommended removal of oral comfrey products from the market.
+The FDA has recommended that all oral comfrey products be removed from the market.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Comfrey is LIKELY UNSAFE to take by mouth or apply to the skin if you are pregnant or breast-feeding.
 In addition to causing liver damage and possibly cancer, the PAs in comfrey might also cause birth defects.
 Even topical use is unwise, since the PAs can be absorbed through the skin.